erirosv/ADS/Thesis project/seminares/seminare II/docs/notes.md

 This sentence was not complete: *"The comparison only looks at MAD-users and survey participants living in the same county, since"* ?

+## Summary
+Overall is the text good, and have a flow.
+There are some minor parts that are more "every data" English.

+The text needs some more explanations regarding the theoretical part.
+I had to google "Jaccard" and "OD matrix" do understand how it worked (or it could be me who missed something?).

+The title page would be nice if you included it, it helps to narrrow down the scope and get an idea of what you are writing about.
+The same also goes for the reference list.
+It would be nice to be able to see the sources, i.e. in chapter 4.2 you mention that you are using the model from the source ```\cite{pappalardo2021evaluation}```, it is har do understand how the model is working with no way of looking it up.

+You state the aim of the thesis with 2 points in the intrroduction.
+Howvever, in chapter 3.
+Thesis Objective, you state 3 points.
+Which one is the correct one?

+It would be nice with figures as a complement to the text to make it more understandable.